CHRISTMAS IN COPENHAGEN 2023

 Zoolights at the Copenhagen Zoo!

 Elephants, puffins, lions, pandas, and polar bears!
 The Copenhagen Zoo has over 250 different species and 3,000 animals!
-During Christmas, the Zoo is decorated with twinkling lights and stays open later on select weekend nights for Zoolights.
-Bundle up and enjoy the lights and the animals.
+During Christmas, the Zoo is decorated with twinkling lights and over 900 Christmas trees spread throughout.

 12. Try Classic Danish Hard Candy at Sømods Bolcher